electrode-io/car-buying-instructions/README.md

 ![alt text][check-nodejs]

+-   We recommend that you also have a github account, learn how to set it up [here](https://help.github.com/articles/set-up-git/).

 ## Getting Started

 Let's get started.
 For the duration of this workshop, we will be creating files and directories under a single working folder `walmartlabs-wwc`